 The areas of Salah al-Din, Kirkuk, and Diyala, which consist of valleys, mountain ranges, and agricultural areas with dense orchards, are the most important geographical areas and the center of IS activities in Iraq.
 Although the group expanded its operations in Iraq in 2020, carrying out 1,211 attacks across much of the country, in 2021 Wilayah Iraq conducted fewer attacks.
-There were only 1,079 attacks in all of its Iragi sectors combined in 2021 (Jihad Analytics, January 24).
+There were only 1,079 attacks in all of its Iraqi sectors combined in 2021 (Jihad Analytics, January 24).
 The pace is even slower in 2022, with only 120 attacks in Iraq from January 1 to April 8 (Jihad Analytics, April 8, 2022).

 Wilayah Iraq conducts two main types of operations, referred to as "war of attrition" and "economic warfare", which both do not require the use of large numbers of fighters.
-The first strategy involves various types of attacks including improvised explosive devices (IEDs), suicide vehicle-(SVBIEDs), IEDS ambushes, shooting operations using snipers, and assassinations of social and political leaders.
-Adding to this, IS conducts and attacks Iraqi security kidnappings, force checkpoints, Shiite paramilitary pro-government Sunni tribal militias, forces, and local officials and tribal leaders collaborating with the Baghdad government.
-IS in Iraq further aims to prevent the normalization, stabilization, and reconstruction of areas previously under IS territorial control and to intensify sectarian violence.
+The first strategy involves various types of attacks including improvised explosive devices (IEDs), suicide vehicleborne IEDS (SVBIEDs), ambushes, shooting operations using snipers, and assassinations of social and political leaders.
+Adding to this, IS conducts kidnappings, and attacks Iragi security force checkpoints, Shiite paramilitary militias, pro-government Sunni tribal forces, and local officials and tribal leaders collaborating with the Baghdad government.
+IS in Irag further aims to prevent the normalization, stabilization, and reconstruction of areas previously under IS territorial control and to intensify sectarian violence.

-The economic warfare strategy, in contrast, involves burning crops, houses, and farms and attacking public and private infrastructures, such as gas stations, oil wells, gas companies, oil and gas pipelines, wells, water supply facilities, electrical towers and telecommunication towers.
+The economic warfare strategy, in contrast, involves burning crops, houses, and farms public and and attacking private infrastructures, such as gas stations, oil wells, gas companies, oil and gas pipelines, wells, water supply facilities, electrical towers and telecommunication towers.
 In Iraq, attacks were conducted in 2021 mainly on electrical infrastructure in the areas of Diyala, Kirkuk and Salah al-Din.
 (Jihad Analytics, October 12, 2021).
-These attacks cause chaos and force security forces to protect economic facilities, leaving other areas uncovered facilitate IS attacks.
-Over 400 attacks were conducted in Iraq in 2021, 80% of IS's global economic warfare operations (Jihad Analytics, October 12, 2021).
+These attacks cause chaos and force security forces to protect economic facilities, leaving other areas uncovered that facilitate IS attacks.
+Over 400 attacks were conducted in Irag in 2021, 80% of IS's global economic warfare operations (Jihad Analytics, October 12, 2021).